Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 ## Requirements for Timed Metadata ## {#timed_metadata}

   This section discusses the specific formatting requirements
-  for [=CMAF Ingest=] of timed metadata related to events and markers for
-  ad insertion or other timed metadata.
-An example of
-  these are opportunities for splice points and program information
+  for [=CMAF Ingest=] of timed metadata related to events and markers for  ad insertion or other timed metadata such a program information.
+An example of  these are opportunities for splice points and program information
   signalled by SCTE-35 markers.
 This type of  event signalling
   is different from regular audio/video information
   because of its sparse nature.
 In this case,